 Type 2 diabetes accounts for about 90% of all cases of diabetes.
 It is also on the rise.
 Fifty years ago, about 1.6 million Americans had type 2 diabetes.
 Today, nearly 20 million have been diagnosed with it, and almost half again as many have type 2 diabetes but don’t know it.

 Living with a chronic condition like type 2 diabetes can be confusing.
 We have created Diabetes: A plan you can live with to provide a clear road map for people with this condition.
-This updated Special Health Report from Harvard Health Publications covers the basics of living with type 2 diabetes, from monitoring blood sugar and managing medications to losing weight and working with health-care providers.
+This updated Special Health Report from Harvard Health Publishing covers the basics of living with type 2 diabetes, from monitoring blood sugar and managing medications to losing weight and working with health-care providers.
 A separate report, Healthy Eating for Type 2 Diabetes, covers strategies for eating well with type 2 diabetes, and offers 40 recipes that follow the healthy eating guidelines the report describes.

 As my colleague Dr. David M. Nathan, director of the Diabetes Center at Massachusetts General Hospital and professor of medicine at Harvard Medical School, says in Diabetes: A plan you can live with, “It’s not just possible to live with diabetes; it’s possible to live well.”